isabelxklee/the-study-zone-backend/db/test.md

 ### Overview of Steps

 - Set 2 pointers that start at each end of the array.
-- As the move towards the middle, they will find the highest right and left values, thus allowing us to calculate the level of rain water at each index.
+- As they move towards the middle, they will find the highest right and left values, thus allowing us to calculate the level of rain water at each index.
 - Then we can add each rain water value to a running total and return that value at the end.

+---

 ### Steps